-I am a Research Scientist at the National Institute of Aerospace working in the Safety-Critical Avionics Systems Branch at NASA Langley Research Center.
+I am a Senior Research Scientist at AMA Inc. working in the Safety-Critical Avionics Systems Branch at NASA Langley Research Center.
 I received my Ph.D. in Computer Science from the University of Udine (Italy) in May 2014.
 My PhD thesis was in part carried out at the Technical University of Valencia (Spain).
 I earned a Bachelor’s and a Master’s degree in Computer Science from the University of Udine, both received with full marks and honors (summa cum laude).
-I was a student at the scientific class of the Scuola Superiore dell’Università of Udine (an excellence University program for talented students), and I received my degree in June 2011 with full marks and honors.

 My research interests include every aspect of formal methods.
 In particular, I work on developing new tools for the formal verification and analysis of safety-critical avionics applications.
 I am currently working on improving the reliability of airspace software involving finite-precision computations.